dd86k/fwod/README.md

 ![fwod on PuTTY](http://didi.wcantin.ca/pages/fwod/img3.png)

-Inspired from [NetHack](https://en.wikipedia.org/wiki/NetHack), fwod is a roguelike, turn-based, dungeon crawling game.
+Inspired by [NetHack](https://en.wikipedia.org/wiki/NetHack), fwod is a roguelike, turn-based, dungeon crawling game.

-Based around the early 1990s, one day, you wake up in a mysterious bunker
+Based around the early 1990s, one day, you wake up in a mysterious bunker.

 fwod is Mono compatible.

+fwod is currently in the **Development Phase**.

 Nightly builds are available [here](http://cdn.skildust.com/osp/fwod/nightly/), by the thanks of my girlfriend, @sKiLdUsT.